torrocus/torrocus/README.md

 - 💬 Connect with me on [LinkedIn](https://linkedin.com/in/torrocus).
 - ❓ Ask me anything on [GitHub Issue](https://github.com/torrocus/torrocus/issues/new).

+### Coding Philosophy 📜

+1. I **analyze** the problem and break it down.
+I split larger problems into smaller sub-problems, sometimes even atomic steps.
+2. I **plan** and act in iterations.
+I adhere to the principle that 10 minutes of planning saves an hour of work.
+3. I prioritize **communication**.
+I emphasize code readability as a key element of team communication.
+4. I write **tests**.
+Testing is my foundation to ensure correctness and high quality.
+5. I **automate** processes.
+I am human and make mistakes, and to avoid them, I rely on automation.
+6. I standardize code.
+I use **linters** and shared formatting standards to unify team work.
+7. I avoid commenting, remove unnecessary code. **Less code** is easier to maintain, and code that doesn't exist contains no bugs.

 ### Key Technologies 🛠️

 - 💎 **Ruby** - a programming language I love for its simplicity and readability.